nayowl/Election_analysis/README.md

     - Diana DeGette received 73.8% of the vote and 272,892 number of votes
     - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes

 To get the all of the participating candidates, we made list for the candidates , read the csv file and add the candidate name if the candidate name is not exist in the list ( this will be added under the coding for the county).
 Then to count the votes of each candidate,  we add dictionary to hold candidate name and candidate votes.
-Subsequently, the votes calculation  and percentagefor each candidate will be added
+Subsequently, the votes calculation  and percentage for each candidate will be added

 ```
 # Candidate Options and candidate votes.